ssrzz/blocklist/README.md

 # Twitter Blocklist

-637 blocked Twitter user (promoted by Twitter Ads Platform) (This list will updated once a week)
+637 blocked Twitter user (promoted by Twitter Ads Platform)

+(This list will be updated once a week)

 | ID   | SCREEN_NAME |
 | ---- | ----------- |